timou0911/Ethernaut-Writeup/17. Recovery ★★★☆☆/README.md

 ## In A Nutshell

-> How to get a specific contract's address.
+> How to obtain the address of a newly deployed contract.

 ## Concept